markabrennan/fetch/README.md

 This module is re-used by the Flask app.

-Because the Jaccard score is but one way of measuring text similarity, I wanted to allow the easy exchange of new comparison functions.
-I therefore use some minor Python meta-programming to fetch the name of the comparison function from configuration, and then fetch the Python function object name from the runtime namespace.
+Because the Jaccard score is but one way of measuring text similarity, I wanted to allow for the easy exchange of new comparison functions.
+I therefore use some minor Python meta-programming techniques to fetch the name of the comparison function from configuration, and then fetch the Python function object name from the runtime namespace.
 A new function can be written, dropped into the module file, and the configuration changed, without having to change any other code, especially the client code in the driver module.